 Although best practices in education may have changed over the past 30 years, our commitment to delivering them has not.
 As a thought leader in the field of education, Prentice has always employed research-proven techniques, while remaining open and adaptable to the most current practices.

-The Prentice School uses the classroom adaptation of the Orton-Gillingam Approach, known as the Slingerland® Multisensory Structured Language Approach.
+The Prentice School uses the Orton-Gillingam structured literacy approach.
 It is a structured, sequential, simultaneous, and multisensory teaching approach.
-Building on the phonemic and decoding skills taught through the Slingerland Approach, teachers carefully structure reading time to focus on reading fluency, accuracy, proper expression and phrasing, and comprehension.
+Building on the phonemic and decoding skills, teachers carefully structure reading time to focus on reading fluency, accuracy, proper expression and phrasing, and comprehension.

 Various strategies are used to elicit improved recall, vocabulary expansion, and to teach students how to make predictions, inferences, and generalizations.

-Through the use of the Slingerland Approach, students learn to put their newly acquired skills to functional use.
+Through the use of the Orton Gillingham approach, students learn to put their newly acquired skills to functional use.
 Prentice students become competent readers, writers, and independent learners.